 Luther believed that reading scripture and listening to the Spirit of God would help him find the answers he sought.
 And do you know what?
 He was right.
 That is always the right response when we have faith questions.

-Eventually, Martin Luther accepted Christ as His Savior by faith, through the leadership of the Holy Spirit.
+Eventually, Martin Luther accepted Christ as his Savior by faith, through the leadership of the Holy Spirit.
 Through the Word of God, Martin learned about grace (Ephesians 2:8) and justification (Romans 5).
-No need to pay for indulgence from any man.
+There is no need to pay for indulgences from any man.
 Grace is free.

-Why?
-Because religion and denomination do not provide salvation.
-Neither is redemption found in living a morally good life or in keeping all of the commandments.
-This is an impossibility.
-Only Jesus ever accomplished that.
-It also brings us back to Martin Luther’s initial dilemma.
+Religion and denomination do not provide salvation, nor is redemption found in living morally or keeping all of the commandments—an impossibility only Jesus accomplished.
+And this brings us back to Martin Luther’s initial dilemma.

 “…if I am saved by keeping the law, Christ died without cause.”

-Galatians 2:21 tells us, “I don’t reject the grace of God.
+“I don’t reject the grace of God.
 For if righteousness is through the law, then Christ died for nothing!”
+Galatians 2:21 (WEB)

 Here is the Gospel:

-Romans 10:8 But what does it say?
-“The word is near you, in your mouth, and in your heart; “Deuteronomy 30:14 that is, the word of faith which we preach: 9 that if you will confess with your mouth that Jesus is Lord, and believe in your heart that God raised him from the dead, you will be saved.
-10 For with the heart, one believes resulting in righteousness; and with the mouth confession is made resulting in salvation.
-11 For the Scripture says, “Whoever believes in him will not be disappointed.”Isaiah 28:16
+But what does it say?
+“The word is near you, in your mouth and in your heart” (that is, the word of faith which we preach): that if you confess with your mouth the Lord Jesus and believe in your heart that God has raised Him from the dead, you will be saved.
+For with the heart, one believes unto righteousness, and with the mouth confession is made unto salvation.
+For the Scripture says, “Whoever believes on Him will not be put to shame.”
+Romans 10:8-11 (NKJV)